-The offer doesn’t need to be a discounted price by the way.
+The offer doesn’t need to be a discounted price, by the way.
 You can throw in an extra service or waive the delivery costs.

 3. Keep in touch

-Keep the conversation going so even if the customer doesn’t purchase straightaway, they keep your small business in mind.
+Keep the conversation going so that even if the customer doesn’t purchase straightaway, they keep your small business in mind.